jkintana/personal-website/Questions.md

 - In terms of React...
   - What are components?
+    - What does it mean for a component to mount?
   - What is "state"?
     - A: props (short for “properties”) and state are both plain JavaScript objects.
 While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).
 Source: (https://reactjs.org/docs/faq-state.html)
     - What is Redux, and why do we need it?